-To become a member, a youth must be a registered member of a Boy Scout troop or Varsity Scout team and hold First Class rank.
-The youth must have experienced 15 days and nights of camping during the two years before his election.
+To become a member, a youth must be a registered member of a Scouts BSA Troop, Venturing Crew or Sea Scout Ship and hold First Class, Discovery or Ordinary rank (respectively).
+The youth must have experienced 15 days and nights of camping during the two years before his or her election.
 The 15 days and nights must include one, but no more than one, long-term camp consisting of six consecutive days and five nights of resident camping, approved and under the auspices and standards of the Boy Scouts of America.
 The balance of the camping must be overnight, weekend, or other short-term camps.
-Scouts are elected to the Order by their fellow troop or Varsity team members, following approval by the Scoutmaster, Venturing Advisor or Sea Scout Skipper.
+Scouts are elected to the Order by their fellow unit members, following approval by the Scoutmaster, Venturing Advisor or Sea Scout Skipper.
 Adults (age 21 or older) who meet the camping requirements may be selected following nomination to and approval by the lodge adult selection committee.

 The Ordeal induction ceremony is often conducted at Scout camp and is the first step toward full membership.
 During the experience, candidates maintain complete silence, receive small amounts of food, work on camp improvement projects, and are required to sleep alone, apart from other campers, which teaches significant values.

 After 6 months of service and fulfilling certain requirements, a member may take part in the Brotherhood ceremony, which places further emphasis on the ideals of Scouting and the Order.
 Completion of this ceremony signifies full membership in the OA.